Linaro/lava/doc/installing_on_debian.rst

 Installing on Ubuntu Trusty Tahr 14.04 LTS
 ------------------------------------------

-.. note:: Only 64bit installations are supported for Ubuntu Trusty
-          and not all production hot fixes may actually get uploaded to the repository.
+Trusty only provides django1.6 and lava-server has had to continue development based on newer versions of django as in Debian Jessie (django1.7) and Debian Stretch (likely to be django1.8 or django1.9).
+It has proved impractical for the LAVA software team to maintain support for so many changes in django.

+.. warning:: Trusty support has been **frozen** at version ``2015.9.post1``
+          for ``lava-server`` and 2015.9 for ``lava-dispatcher``.
+          Only 64bit installations were supported for Ubuntu Trusty.
+It is **strongly** recommended to take a backup of the current postgresql database dump before attempting any upgrades of a Trusty instance to Ubuntu Xenial Xerus 16.04LTS.
+See also the `call made to Trusty users <https://lists.linaro.org/pipermail/lava-announce/2015-November/000002.html>`_.
+          For these reasons, future builds of lava-server will **prevent** installation if django1.6 is installed.

 Various package dependencies are needed on Trusty.
 These can be installed from the trusty repository on ``images.validation.linaro.org`` but newer versions also exist in Ubuntu Unicorn and later.

-Updated versions of lava-server and lava-dispatcher can be obtained from::
+The last supported versions of lava-server and lava-dispatcher can be obtained from::

  deb [arch=amd64] http://images.validation.linaro.org/trusty-repo trusty main